jarrodshingleton/yomls/content/authors/Casey/_index.md

 # Organizations/Affiliations
 organizations:
 - name: LTC (R).
 ORSA.
-USAA
+Decision Scientist.
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Our research interest include duing awesome stuff in the ML world.
+bio: MS in Operations Research, currently working as a Decision Scientist, heavily involved in model development.
+Interests in learning and developing in the Data Science space.

 interests:
 - R